lenz3000/unified-path-gradients/ReadMe.md

 We provide the following gradient estimators:

-- `RepQP`: standard reverse KL estimator
+- `RepQP`: standard reverse KL estimator without path gradient
-- `ML`: standard forward KL estimator
+- `ML`: standard forward KL estimator without path gradient
-- `DropInQP`: drop-in path gradient reverse for reverse KL
+- `fastPathQP`: fast path gradient estimator for reverse KL with force evaluation
-- `DropInPQ`: drop-in path gradient reverse for forward KL
+- `fastPathPQ`: fast path gradient estimator for forward KL with force evaluation
-- `fastPathQP`: fast path gradient estimator for reverse KL
+- `DropInQP`: slow, plug and play path gradient reverse for reverse KL with two evaluations
-- `fastPathPQ`: fast path gradient estimator for forward KL
+- `FastDropInPQ`: plug and play path gradient for forward KL

 The `fastpath` family of estimators utilize the fast path gradient estimator from the paper and exploit redundant and recursive operations to obtain the benefits of path gradients.